-Pre-authorization is a review of the requested health care service to determine if it is medically necessary at the requested level of care.
+Pre-authorization is a review of the requested health care service to determine if it's medically necessary at the requested level of care.
 If you have a pre-authorization from a TRICARE regional contractor (Health Net Federal Services, LLC; Humana Military; or International SOS Government Services, Inc.) that covers the dates on your claim, WPS honors that pre-authorization and no TFL pre-authorization is required.

 For requests for authorization, providers should fill out the specific request form and submit it for review.
 Authorization request forms and instructions on how to submit forms are available online at www.TRICARE4u.com.

 If you have questions about preauthorization requirements, contact WPS.
-See the Important Contact Information section at the beginning of this handbook for the WPS website and toll-free number.